-Suspect killed, 20 injured in New Jersey art festival shooting
+Prosecutor: Art festival shooter had just been released from prison

-TRENTON, N.J. — Twenty people, including a teenager, were injured early Sunday in a shooting at a 24-hour art festival in Trenton, New Jersey, the Mercer County Prosecutor’s Office said.
+TRENTON, N.J. — Twenty-two people, including a teenager, were injured early Sunday in a shooting at a 24-hour art festival in Trenton, New Jersey, the Mercer County Prosecutor’s Office said.

-One suspect was killed, and another one was taken into custody, officials said.
+Police identified the suspect as Tahaij Wells, 33, who is believed to have been killed by police, prosecutor Angelo Onofri said.
+Wells had just been released from prison on homicide-related charges, Onofri said.
+Officials have also charged Amir Armstrong, 23, on weapons offenses.

-“Multiple weapons have been recovered,” prosecutor Angelo Onofri said.
-“Twenty individuals were treated for a variety of gunshot wounds as well as other injuries.”
+“It absolutely could have been worse given the confined space and the number of shots that appear to have been fired,” Onofri said.

 Witnesses told CNN affiliate WPVI the shooting happened around 2:45 a.m. at the Art All Night-Trenton festival at the Roebling Wire Works Building on the south side of the city.